OPAE/intel-fpga-bbb/samples/tutorial/02_platform_ifc/README.md

 In addition to managing top-level port mapping, the PIM also handles some common top-level tasks such as clock crossings.
 AFU designers may specify the clock that should control incoming interfaces, including both CCI-P and local memory.
-For AFUs with simple clocking requirements, it is possible to have the PIM move all devices to common clocks and avoid clock management within the AFU RTL.
+For AFUs with simple clocking requirements it is possible to have the PIM move all devices to common clocks and avoid clock management within the AFU RTL.